Luos-io/Documentation/src/pages/tools/pyluos.md

 pip install --upgrade pyluos
 ```

-Pyluos also provides auto generated pre-releases for advanced developers user.
+Pyluos also provides auto-generated pre-releases for advanced developers.
 You can get it using:

 ```bash
 pip install --pre pyluos
 ```

 ## Start using Jupyter Notebook and Pyluos

-_Jupyter Notebook_ can be launched through a console:
+*Jupyter Notebook* can be launched through a console:

 ```bash
 jupyter notebook